About Dr. Jahan

 Dr. Jahan’s Career Accomplishments

 Dr. Jahan has treated pleural mesothelioma patients from all around the world.
-His multimodal treatments using a combination of surgery, radiation, chemotherapy and/or supplementary treatments has proven successful in extending patients’ lives and reducing painful symptoms.
+His multimodal treatments have proven successful in extending patients’ lives and reducing painful mesothelioma symptoms.

 Awards & Honors